ILikeAI/AlwaysReddy/README.md

 ### Setup:
 Please Note that I have only tested on Winodws so far.
+Here is a video guide of the setup process: https://youtu.be/14wXj2ypLGU?si=zp13P1Krkt0Vxflo

 1. Clone this repo with `git clone https://github.com/ILikeAI/AlwaysReddy`
 2. cd into the directory `cd AlwaysReddy`